open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

       the name is already used by another View), provide a way to let the user know (e.g. expose
       [self-diagnostics logs](../error-handling.md#self-diagnostics)).
-  * If the Instrument could not match with any of the registered `View`(s), the SDK SHOULD whether to enable the instrument using the default Aggregation, on the basis of instrument kind, according to the [MetricReader](#metricreader) instance's `aggregation` and `default_enabled` properties.
+  * If the Instrument could not match with any of the registered `View`(s), the SDK SHOULD provide a default behavior.
+The SDK SHOULD also provide a way for the user to turn off the default behavior via MeterProvider (which means the Instrument will be ignored when there is no match).
+Individual implementations can decide what the default behavior is, and how to turn the default behavior off.
 * END.

 Here are some examples: